 • Demonstrate the ability to achieve a yearly turnover of over €325,000 and/or have assets worth over €325,000 five years after the incubation period.

-Portugal Job Seeker Visa
+Job Seeker Visa

-If the visa holder performs well in their job, they may apply for a residence permit to continue working.
+Job Seeker visa holders can obtain a work visa and residence permit, potentially leading to permanent residency in Portugal.
+In case they find a job in Portugal, they may apply for a residence permit to continue working.
 The job seeker visa is valid for 120 days and can be renewed for an additional 60 days.

-Which are the Benefits of the Residency Permit in Portugal
+Benefits of the Portugal Residency Permit

 Mobility